 In 2000 Ynnerman founded the Norrköping Visualization Studio (NVIS), which from its inception constituted the leading laboratory for visualization and virtual reality in Sweden.
 NVIS has generated spin-off companies in visualization and physical simulation for computer graphics.
 The Norrköping Visualization Center is based on the success of NVIS, and Ynnerman is the director of the center, which builds on a collaboration between Linköping University, Norrköping Municipality, Norrköping Science Park and the Interactive Institute.
 The center hosts a large scale visualization arena with several visualization environments, including a dome theatre, and exhibit areas for the general public.
 The center was opened in May 2010 and constitutes a focal point for Visualization in Northern Europe.

 Ynnerman has chaired and hosted several international conferences including EuroVis 2007 and Eurographics 2010, the largest conferences in visualisation and computer graphics in Europe.
 He also charied the virtual conference EGEV 2020.
-He served as the chair of the the Eurographics association 2014–2016.
-He is currently the chair of the Eurographics working group on Data Visualization and the chairman of the EuroVis steering committee until 2020.
+He served as the chair of the the Eurographics association 2014–2016 and he was the chair of the Eurographics working group on Data Visualization and the chairman of the EuroVis steering committee until 2020.
 In 2021 and 2022 he is serving as overall papers chair for IEEE VIS.